ClearHall/SkyMobile/README.md

 - String name: Name of the class such as Precal PreAP
 - List<String> grades: List of grades respective to the parent SchoolYear terms
 - double credits: How many credits the class is worth such as 1.0
-- double fourScaleCredits: How many credits the class is worth counting toward 4.0 scale
 - ClassLevel classLevel: The level of the class

 **JSON ENCODING FORMAT**